Once a contract is signed and sealed, it’s set in stone — or is it?

 Purchase-agreement termination

-This addendum type may be needed when there’s a mutual agreement to cancel the sales contract and will recognize that neither party holds the other at fault.
+This addendum type may be needed when there’s a mutual agreement to cancel the sales contract and recognizes that neither party holds the other at fault.

-It may also cover details regarding the return of a deposit and when that action should take place.
+It may also cover details regarding the return of a deposit and when that return should take place.

-Learn how to write an addendum to a contract with a user-friendly template
+Write an addendum to a contract with a user-friendly PandaDoc template

-And while you may want to use an attorney or more complicated addendums, in most cases, it’s an exercise you can carry out yourself as long as you’re aware of what an addendum to a contract should look like.
+And while you may want to use an attorney for more complicated addendums, in most cases, creating an addendum is an exercise you can carry out yourself as long as you’re aware of what an addendum to a contract should look like.

-The great benefit of the PandaDoc template is that it takes care of all the tricky legalese that is needed in such documents and allows you to focus on the details you need to change or rectify.
+A great benefit of using one of our templates is that it takes care of all the tricky legalese that is needed in such documents and allows you to focus on the details you need to change or rectify.

-It removes the need for legal expertise, but you may have to double-check some details, such as relevant state laws.
+While a template removes the need for legal expertise, you may still have to double-check some details, such as compliance with relevant laws.

 Disclaimer